Mike Moustakas Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 10th in the league.

-- The Cardinals have the 22nd-ranked team ERA across all MLB pitching staffs (4.97).
+- The Cardinals' 5.06 team ERA ranks 21st among all league pitching staffs.

+- The Cardinals rank 14th in baseball in home runs given up (12 total, 1.1 per game).

-- Cardinals pitchers combine to give up nine home runs (0.9 per game), the eighth-fewest in the league.
+- The Cardinals will look to Flaherty (1-1) in his third start of the season.

-- Mikolas (0-1) gets the starting nod for the Cardinals, his third this season.

 © 2023 Data Skrive.
 All rights reserved.